James-Battye/pageFunctions/README.md

 # 🧠 pageFunctions

-A lightweight JavaScript lifecycle manager for [Webflow](https://webflow.com) and [Barba.js](https://barba.js.org) that lets you run scoped component logic cleanly across page transitions — using nothing but script tags.
+A lightweight JavaScript lifecycle manager for component-based websites built in tools like Webflow — without any bundlers, frameworks, or external dependencies.

-No bundler.
-No CDN.
-No external tooling.
-Just plain JavaScript and predictable behavior.
+It gives you a clear, reliable way to define, register, and execute JavaScript functions across any DOM lifecycle — including transitions, dynamic content loads, or runtime injections.

 ---